 In what has become like clockwork, the Orphans competed in the Class C state tournament.

-However, the season then came to an end in the final eight, losing to Green Isle 8-1.
+The season came to an end in the final eight, when Howard Lake lost to Belle Plaine in 17 innings.

 Town team baseball in Howard Lake goes back a long way, starting in 1905.

 Back in 1905, they were named the Blue Sox.

 Throughout the early 1900s, Howard Lake eventually lost the nickname, but gained a new one in 1947.